Girolamo Muziano: Life

 His most noted paintings include Circumcision, formerly the high altarpiece in the church of the Gesù (although now removed to a corridor behind the sacristy), paintings for three chapels in Santa Maria in Aracoeli, and St Jerome preaching to Monks in the Desert in Santa Maria degli Angeli.
-This last painting was one of two altarpieces that Muziano painted for St. Peter's Basilica during the time when Muziano served as superintendent of works for Pope Gregory XIII (the other painting, a "Mass of St. Basil" is lost, although it is recorded in an etching by Jacques Callot).
+This last painting was one of two altarpieces that Muziano painted for St. Peter's Basilica during his time as superintendent of works for Pope Gregory XIII (the other painting, a "Mass of St. Basil", is lost, although it is recorded in an etching by Jacques Callot).
 Muziano also designed mosaics for the Gregorian Chapel in the basilica, and was responsible for re-founding the Academy of St Luke (Accademia di San Luca) in Rome (1577).
 His works can also be seen in Santa Caterina dei Funari, the Palazzo Colonna (portrait of Vittoria Colonna), the Cathedral Museum of Orvieto, and the church of San Francesco in Frascati.

-He died in 1592, and was buried in the church of Santa Maria Maggiore.
+Muziano died in 1592, and was buried in the church of Santa Maria Maggiore.
 Among his pupils were Paolo Rossetti of Cento and Cesare Nebbia.